ryan-a-anderson/ryan-a-anderson.github.io/_portfolio/intro_reinforcement_learning_notes.md

 Note that in this note I will use $X \sim N(\mu, \sigma)$ for math mode.

+## Lecture 1/30: Algorithms for Policy Evalation
-## Policy Evaluation via the Temporal Difference Algorithm
+### Policy Evaluation via the Temporal Difference Algorithm

 Recall that we start with the Bellman equation for the value function: $V^{\pi} = r^{\pi} + \gamma P^{\pi}V^{\pi}$.